AbyerAli/AbyerAli/README.md

 I'm a tech geek, an aspiring competitive programmer and an enthusiastic learner i'm interested in web technologies.
-In love with any thing related to programming and i love UNIX like operating systems.
+In love with any thing related to programming and i love UNIX like operating systems. gaming since the start of the days :)

 ##### Some of the classics i'm familiar with:
 - c